Germancitoz/Germancito57/README.md

 # Hey, I'm German!

-+ I'm currently learning amd testing things.
++ I'm currently learning and testing things.

 + Focused in a collaboration of something cool.